LunarWatcher/Skye.vim/README.md

 Issue creation and management may be implemented in the future, but the main goal at the moment is just to list and display.

+## Current status

+Unmaintained; I have no practical reason for using this over just going to github

 ## Requirements:
 * C++20 compiler
 * CMake